TerpDev/TerpDev/README.md

 - 💻 Currently, I'm mastering in **HTML/CSS**, **Laravel**, **Vuejs**, **Primevue**, **Tailwindcss** and **Linux**.
 - 📱 Exploring advanced concepts in **This above** Web/App development.
+- 💼 Portfolio currently in the making ⏳

 ### 🤝 Connect with Me: